The idea of a government-imposed, three-year building moratorium in Perry Hall is dead. In its place is a plan for a voluntary ban.

 Local officials are worried that without the ban, they will have no chance to plan for public facilities such as roads, schools and sewers.

-Stephen R. Smith, president of the county chapter of the Homebuilders Association of Maryland, said of a voluntary ban: "This is the right way to approach the issue."
+After reaching agreement yesterday to try to hammer out a voluntary ban, Stephen R. Smith, president of the county chapter of the Homebuilders Association of Maryland, said: "This is the right way to approach the issue.
+I think we've got a winner."

-Bernie Schwartz, whose family has farmed 120 acres for generations, and Larry Macks, a builder whose company owns 100 acres, both said they would be satisfied with a voluntary moratorium.
+Bernie Schwartz, whose family has farmed 120 acres for generations, and Larry Macks, a builder whose company owns 100 acres, both said yesterday that they, too, are satisfied with a voluntary moratorium.